The Impact of Question Framing on the Performance of Automatic Occupation Coding: Introduction

 Traditionally, occupational responses have been manually coded by trained professionals.
-While this method is accurate, it is labor-intensive, time-consuming, and prone to reliability issues due to human error and variability between coders \citep{Massing2019}.
-Recent advances have aimed to address these challenges through the development of automatic coding methods \citep{schierholz2021machine}, ranging from basic text-matching algorithms to machine learning techniques, and more recently, large language models.
-These technologies have shown promise in improving coding efficiency, but they still face difficulties when dealing with noisy, ambiguous, or overly concise responses.
-In response, more sophisticated models are being tested, larger datasets are being used for training, and in some cases, respondents are directly involved in the coding process.
-However, much of the focus remains on technical solutions, often overlooking the fact that the quality of occupational data—whether for input or training—originates from survey questions that are framed in specific ways.
+Although accurate, it is labour-intensive, time-consuming, and prone to human error and variability between coders \citep{Massing2019}.
+Recent advances in automatic coding methods, from simple text-matching algorithms to machine learning and large language models, aim to address these issues by improving efficiency \citep{schierholz2021machine}.
+Despite their promise, these technologies still struggle with noisy, ambiguous, or overly concise responses.
+Efforts continue to enhance these methods through more sophisticated models, larger training datasets, and respondent-assisted coding processes.
+However, technical developments often overlook a crucial point: the quality of occupational data—whether for input or training—is fundamentally shaped by how survey questions are phrased.

 As noted by the US Census, the wording of the occupational questions impacts the quality of answers and can hinder the quality of manual coding \citep{Martinez2017}.
-It is reasonable to assume that the same influence applies to automatic coding processes.
+It is plausible that the same influence applies to automatic coding processes.
 However, the literature on automatic occupational coding has largely neglected the role of question wording and data origin, despite its potential to affect the performance of coding algorithms.
 Understanding how the framing of occupational questions influences both the richness of the data and its suitability for automatic classification is critical to improving the accuracy of these methods.